-Director: Associate Professor Linda Krumholz (Black Studies and English)
+Director: Professor Linda Krumholz (Black Studies and English)

 Departmental Guidelines and Goals